Private investigators and security guards

 - converted automatics, namely full automatics that have been altered so that they fire only one projectile when the trigger is squeezed; and

 Section 84 of the Criminal Code of Canada covers the classifications and definitions of firearms.

 What are replica firearms?

 For purposes of Canadian law, replica firearms are devices that resemble a real firearm, other than an antique firearm with near precision, although they cannot discharge projectiles or discharge what are considered harmless projectiles.

 Where can I get information about firearms safety courses?

 Adults and youth aged 12-17 must pass written and practical tests in the safe use, storage, transportation and handling of firearms to obtain a Firearms License.

-The Canadian Firearms Safety Course is administered through the Department of Communities, Land and Environment, Forests, Fish and Wildlife Division.
+The Canadian Firearms Safety Course is administered through the Department of Environment, Energy and Climate Action; Forests, Fish and Wildlife Division.
 Call (902) 368-4683 or drop into any Access PEI Location.

 Telephone: (902) 368-5536